-Corn requires a high fertility soil for optimum production.
+High fertility soil is necessary to meet corn's nutrient requirements.
 Well-drained soils with a good supply of organic matter which have been well fertilized and limed over several years will generally produce the highest grain yields.

 - Corn requires an adequate supply of available boron, especially during tasseling and silking.
 Where needed, a preplant application of Granubor® or a foliar spray of Solubor® prior to these stages of growth generally will ensure an adequate supply of boron to prevent and correct boron deficiency in corn.

 - Only certain varieties of field corn under high-yield conditions—and some sweet corn varieties—may respond to applied boron, especially on sandy soils in high rainfall regions, or with adverse weather conditions during the critical stages of tasseling and silking.